hoodenkiy/todo/README.md

 It uses json-server for the back end.
 And vue on the front end.
 Bootstrap is used to build out the interface.

-I decided not to use the router just to eep it simple.
+I decided not to use the router just to keep it simple.
 In hind sight to further improve the app this is a critical piece of the puzzle.

 ##### Run the project